-Amit Fulay (VP, Microsoft): PM Lessons from Google, Meta, and Microsoft
+Amit Fulay (VP, Microsoft): Product Lessons from Google, Meta, and Microsoft

 A candid conversation about Google's confusing messaging strategy, Satya Nadella's superpower, and the ups and downs of PM careers